emm1R/krakend-example/README.md

 docker run --rm --network host krakend
 ```

-After KrakenD is up and running you can call `curl http://localhost:8082/example` and see that the response contains the modifier error, not the expected middlware error.
+After KrakenD is up and running you can call `curl http://localhost:8082/xml-example` and see that the response modifier is not called.
+On the other hand, `curl http://localhost:8082/no-op-example` reaches the response plugin but does not return the body.